 This course presents an overview of the legal issues, concepts, laws, and regulations facing the health care industry and higher education.
-Students will explore these in the context of the daily professional practice of radiology administrators and educators.
+Students will explore these in the context of the daily professional practice of radiology administrators, educators, and radiologist assistants.